-Afternoon Tea (Kangaroos & Wombats)
+Afternoon Tea (4 year old Kangaroos & Wombats)

 The contribution and preparation of afternoon tea in our long sessions is one of many ways we encourage the participation of families.
-Each week our Kangaroos and Wombats families are invited to contribute fruit and vegetables to the collection basket in the foyer suitable for use in our shared afternoon tea platters.
+Each week our Kangaroos and Wombats families are invited to contribute fruit and vegetables to the collection basket in the foyer for use in our shared afternoon tea platters.
 We invite families to participate with the children in the preparation and serving of afternoon tea by way of a roster.
-This helps us to encourage pride in sharing with others and reinforces our approach to healthy eating.
+This helps us to encourage pride in sharing with others and reinforces our promotion of healthy eating.